-Sam Hillman, assistant principal for vocational and technical at Exeter College, agreed that it is important for colleges to talk about the qualification with employers and to fully explain the benefits of T-levels for their business as well as the students.
+Sam Hillman, assistant principal for vocational and technical at Exeter College, agreed that it is important for colleges to talk about the qualification with employers and to fully explain "The more employers understand about the curriculum the more likely they are to offer opportunities"

+the benefits of T-levels for their business as well as the students.
 According to Hillman, this includes that companies "gain access to the next generation of industry talent and can help play an active role in the development of the future professionals this country needs".